frankaemika/docs/source/libfranka.rst

   In this case, Control assumes a constant acceleration model or a constant torque to extrapolate your signals.
 If ``>=20`` packets are lost in a row the control loop is stopped with the ``communication_constraints_violation`` exception.
+* An optional `low-pass filter`.
+You can set the cutoff frequency with the non-realtime command ``setFilters``.
+Set it to ``1000`` to deactivate it.
+Since version ``0.5.0`` it's use is deprecated.

 .. hint::

     If you are not sure if your signals are being filtered or extrapolated, you can always check the last commanded values that you sent and compare them with the values you receive on the robot state in the next sample.
+You will also find these values after an exception occurs in the ``franka::ControlException::log`` member of the exception.

 Robot state